codevalley/foxhole/progress.md

 - [ ] Implement database migrations for easier schema management
 - [ ] Implement logging throughout the application for better debugging and monitoring
 - [ ] Add API versioning to make future updates easier

+- [ ] Review and update all file paths to use absolute paths from project root
+- [ ] Verify and update import syntax in all files to use ES module imports where appropriate